Dead Space: Downfall: Plot

-After the planetcrack, all contact is lost with the colony, which is completely overrun by Necromorphs.
-Jennifer, having lost her sanity, kills herself, and when her husband Colin escapes with her body to the Ishimura, she is infected by a stowaway Necromorph Infector and then kills Colin before crash landing and escaping onto the ship.
+After planetcrack, all contact is lost with the colony, which is completely overrun by Necromorphs.
+The now-insane Barrows kills herself, and when her husband escapes with her body to the Ishimura, they are infected by a stowaway Necromorph and escape onto the Ishimura.
 Kyne, already questioning their real mission to bring the Marker back to the Church, briefly sees the converted Barrows.
-Vincent's six-person team—herself, Ramirez, Hanson, Shen, Pendleton and Dobbs, investigate a disturbance, finding growing numbers of Necromorphs killing the crew one by one and overtaking the ship.
-During their encounters, Dobbs and Pendleton are killed, and Hanson is only saved by Irons' intervention.
-Meanwhile Mathius grows increasingly paranoid and delusional and lashes out at Kyne after he protests bring the Marker back to Earth, forcing the bridge crew to restrain him.
-Kyne attempts to sedate him but Mathius attacks Kyne, causing him to accidentally stab Mathius in the eye, killing him.
-Kyne then flees as all escape pods and shuttles are launched empty, trapping everyone on board.
+Vincent's six-person team—including members Ramirez and Hanson—investigate a disturbance, finding growing numbers of Necromorphs killing the crew and overtaking the ship.
+During their encounters, her team loses two members, and Hanson is only saved by Irons's intervention.
+Meanwhile Mathius grows increasingly paranoid and delusional, forcing the bridge crew to restrain him.
+Kyne's attempt to sedate him leads to Mathius's death, and Kyne flees as all escape pods are launched, trapping everyone on board.

-En route to the bridge, Hanson goes insane, kills Shen and attacks Vincent before Ramirez fatally shoots him.
+En route to the bridge, Hanson goes insane and kills Shen, another member of Vincent's crew, before Ramirez shoots him.
 In an effort to save survivors, Irons sacrifices himself to hold off the Necromorphs.
 Vincent and Ramirez then go to stop Kyne deactivating the Ishimura's engines and crashing them into Aegis VII.
 Ramirez dies during the trek, and Kyne reveals the Marker's influence to Vincent before escaping again.
 With the Ishimura stable but in a decaying orbit, Vincent reaches the Marker, which the Necromorphs cannot approach as it kept them sealed on Aegis VII.
 Exhausted and beginning to suffer from hallucinations, Vincent makes her video message, then attempts to escape on a remaining shuttle.
 Trapped by Necromorphs, she opens the bay doors, sending herself and nearby Necromorphs into space after launching a distress beacon.
 The film ends with the UGS Kellion responding to the distress call.